moto-timo/error-report-web-rs/README.md

-# error-report-web-rs - Rust Implementation
+# Error Report Web - Rust Implementation

 A high-performance Rust rewrite of the Yocto Project Error Reporting Web Application.
 This application serves as a central repository for build error reports from Yocto Project builds, providing both an API for submitting errors and a web interface for browsing them.